Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Results

 \subsection{Observations on VLM Reasoning}

 \begingroup

-While VLMs produced ratings that align with ground truth better than human raters for six out of the seven dimensions, their justifications offered little insight into their grasp of the assessment framework or actionable feedback for improvement.
+While VLMs approximated ground-truth ratings to a degree comparable with human raters across most dimensions, their justifications offered little insight into their grasp of the assessment framework or actionable feedback for improvement.
 By contrast, human raters provided precise, scene-specific comments that are valuable even when their numeric ratings diverged from the expert-defined ground truth.

 VLM explanations frequently sounded plausible but misapplied evaluation criteria.
 For example, Gemini and GPT both argued that certain extended descriptions could be inline because \textit{``the dialogue has pauses''} or because the description could be shortened with \textit{``no detail lost.''} In reality, these clips contained no audio gaps, making inline delivery impossible.
 Such reasoning reflects a surface-level application of the evaluation criteria without a grounded understanding of delivery constraints.
 More often, VLMs offered vague comments with little diagnostic value.
 For instance, Qwen justified a rating of 2 on the Timing and Placement dimension by simply stating\textit{ ``poorly timed and placed awkwardly,''} without identifying where the problem occurred.
-Similarly, a rating of 4 on Accurate dimension was justified with\textit{``most clips are factually correct with minor inaccuracies that could be more specific or visually confirmed,''} but no concrete example of where these \textit{"minor inaccuracies"} happened.
+Similarly, a rating of 4 on the Accurate dimension was justified with \textit{``most clips are factually correct with minor inaccuracies that could be more specific or visually confirmed,''} but the VLM gave no concrete example of where these \textit{"minor inaccuracies"} happened.

 Human raters, in contrast, anchored their feedback in specific scenes and provided constructive suggestions.
 When giving a description a lower score on Timing and Placement, a human rater noted, \textit{``describes her stance slightly too early before the TIE fighter approaches.''} When giving a lower score on Prioritized, the rater wrote, \textit{``provided a good description of the woman with braided hair, but perhaps they should have said Leia by name.''} Such feedback directly identifies what went wrong and how it could be improved.